Nil369/ai-content-generator-saas/README.md

 ## Prerequisites

-To set up and run this project in a development environment, you will need to have **Docker** installed on your system.
+To set up and run this project in a development environment locally on your System(PC), you will need to have **Docker** installed on your system.
 Docker is essential for utilizing the Dev Container setup, which provides a consistent and isolated development environment.

 * **Docker Desktop:**
-  * [ ] Download Docker Desktop for your OS form here: [Install from here](https://www.docker.com/)
+  * [ ] Download Docker Desktop & set-up for your OS form here: [Install from here](https://www.docker.com/)

     <img src="https://code.visualstudio.com/assets/docs/devcontainers/containers/remote-dev-status-bar.png" alt="Remote window">